AIhpJ/AIhpJ/README.md

 ### Hi there 👋

+#HaiPeng Jiang

-I’m studying for my master's degree in Jiangnan University in Wuxi and major in CS
+master's degree in Jiangnan University

 I’m good at C++, CUDA programming and algorithm design.